reTHINK-project/specs/qos/readme.md

 #### QoS in reTHINK

 The reTHINK architecture enables activating QoS and policy as selectable options, via APIs to the service providers.
 While OTT services have no such choice, and Mobile services automatically provide managed QoS over managed packet network, the reTHINK architecture can deliver QoS ‘on-demand’ over the Internet, selected only where necessary, according to network conditions, user preference and service requirements.
 Several QoS enforcing points and technologies have been envisioned.
 One of the solutions is based on providing QoS on CPE Broadband and mobile access.
-The other one is a solution based on network selection (LHCB).
+The other one is a solution based on network selection (LHCB) in which a client provides information about available "uplinks" (i.e. alternative wired or wireless connections) and associated quality parameters, and in which the client may be requested to switch its connectivity over to an indicated network (interface) providing a certain QoS level.

 <img src="https://cloud.githubusercontent.com/assets/10738516/18352706/c3108348-75df-11e6-82a8-66793ed0ca4f.png" width="60%"/>